 Rent Control is Not Even Remotely Related to Socialism

-Dan Yukelson seems to be doubling-down on the ‘red scare’ theme with his gift to the Mayor.
-But there is no support for the claim that rent stabilization is a harbinger of socialism (much less Soviet-era Communism as suggested by Dan’s gift).
-After all, Beverly Hills has had rent control on the books for four decades and residential rental property owners seem none the worse for it:
+Dan Yukelson harps on the ‘red scare’ theme in his gift to the Mayor but there is no support for his insinuation that rent stabilization is a harbinger of socialism (much less Soviet-era Communism).
+After all, Beverly Hills has had rent control on the books for four decades and residential rental property owners seem none the worse for it.
+Consider:

 - Multifamily real estate property values have soared.
 Even a mom-and-pop landlord with a small rental property has effectively ’banked’ another million in appreciation over the past ten years alone.

 - Landlord average about 66% margin on operations.
 According to city consultant HR&A Advisors, net operating income after expenses yields two-thirds of collected gross rents — a whopping profit margin in any business!